apache/gravitino/content/ApacheWay/NavigatingASFIncubation/README.md

 The slides are generated from [asciidoctor](https://asciidoctor.org) markup and displayed with [reveal.js](https://asciidoctor.org/docs/asciidoctor-revealjs/).
 This means the content can be kept under version control and exported to a number of formats other than HTML.

+## How to Use the Slides

+First edit the author, email and position information found in the title slide ot the top of slide content file here:

+`./src/main/asciidoc/index.adoc`

+Editing any of the content there will change content on the slides.

+Then edit the information that will appear in the about me slide found here:

+`./src/main/asciidoc/aboutme.adoc`

+Then build the slides to generate the HTML.

 ## How to Build

 To installed the needed dependencies run: